DIARY OF EVENTS

 For membership information, further information, queries from college and university students seeking practical experience, or to volunteer to help with events, please contact us by email at lissarchaeology@gmail.com

 This dig is for members only.
-Online bookings have closed, email for availability.
+Training will be provided for new members.

 Geophysics surveys, throughout the year